How to use an employee training app for your business?

-EdApp designs beautiful, engaging and effective eLearning courses that have features such as microlearning with their cloud-based course authoring tool.
+EdApp designs beautiful, engaging and effective learning courses that have features such as microlearning with their cloud-based course authoring tool.
 With EdApp’s interactive and template-driven authoring approach, you don’t start with a blank page: they already know what a good microlesson looks like.
 All you need to do is choose the responsive template that suits your learning objective and add your content.
 Creating and updating agile eLearning courses takes minutes and hours, not weeks and months.
 It’s a simple and effective tool to use regardless of how much experience you have.

 Employee Training Mobile App

 Once you’ve decided on which platform to leverage, it is then time to focus on the content.
 Mobile learning is versatile.
-It can be completely adapted to fit your specifications and include elements of spaced repetition, gamification, and microlearning as needed.
+It can be completely adapted to fit your specifications and include elements of spaced repetition, gamification, quizzes, and microlearning as needed.

 It’s also flexible and is perfectly suited to the modern workforce.
 Today’s employees are increasingly ‘deskless’ and remote.
 The success of mobile learning can be credited to its flexibility and is a defining feature in why it is so effective.
 Mobile learning allows participants to chose when they want to conduct modules or lessons and can be done anywhere at any time.
-It’s the perfect platform for the student or employee on the go.
+It’s the perfect SCORM platform for the student or employee on the go.

 It’s also cost-effective.
 Trying to gather employees from different locations in order to all attend the same training in the same room given by one instructor can be expensive, time-consuming, and ineffective.
-Mobile learning significantly reduces these costs, because no one needs to move in order to give a lesson, and training can be done on the participant’s own time on their personal or work device.
+Mobile learning significantly reduces these costs, because no one needs to move in order to give a lesson, and online training can be done on the participant’s own time on their personal or work device.
 Incorporating mobile learning into a course can sometimes double or even triple completion rates.
 That in itself is a huge accomplishment, especially when companies often struggle to motivate their employees to complete training in the first place.

 Not only are your employees more likely to complete their training modules, but they are more likely to retain the information, too.
 It has been observed that 85% of all content learned is either forgotten or degraded beyond any use within six weeks.
 Microlearning, when paired with other mobile-friendly learning applications, beats the ‘forgetting curve’: the decrease of memory retention over time, meaning that information gets lost, or ‘forgotten’ when there are no attempts to retain it.
 A typical “forgetting curve” hypothesizes that participants tend to forget more than 50% of their newly learned material 20 minutes immediately after the lesson ends, and keeps increasing, until only a quarter can be recalled after a month’s time if no revision or repeat learning takes place.
 By reintroducing lessons in small, repeated sessions, the information is stored in long-term memory instead.